offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    It turns out that any internal edges between the path of the two selected leaf nodes get reduced to 2 just like the leaf limbs they normalized.
 In the example above, (i0,i1) is reduced to 2 because path(v1,v5) goes through (i0,i1).

-   To understand why, consider what's happening in the above example.
-For count(v1), v1's limb gets walked 5 times (6 - 1 = 5) while every other limb is walked exactly once...
+   To understand why, consider what's happening in the example.
+For `count(v1)`, v1's limb gets walked 5 times (6 - 1 = 5) while every other limb is walked exactly once...

    ```{dot}
    graph G {